 Nature-based play areas like Palmer Park in the City of Coatesville are becoming more popular in urban areas.
 A type of "playground," nature-based play confers the many benefits of playing in nature without having to leave town.

 An urban municipality interested in establishing parks, recreation facilities, greenways, forests, plazas, streetscape improvements, and other types of green infrastructure should revise its comprehensive plan to identify areas where these uses would be located and methods for implementation.
+Some considerations may include: locations where residents lack access to a park within a ½ mile and locations of urban heat islands where greening could provide cooling benefits.
 Many municipalities also have plans that focus specifically on open space, recreation, natural resources and green infrastructure.
 Additionally, an official map is an effective regulatory tool to identify parcels and corridors that could accommodate urban green spaces.